Kr1mson/flicksync/README.md

 - Easily extensible to other video transformer models

-- Supports multiple pooling strategies (mean, max, CLS token) for flexible embeddings
+- Leverages CLS pooling to generate contextually informed embeddings

 ---